Wyambyn

 Wyambyn is a heritage-listed homestead at Tabragalba House Road, Tabragalba, Scenic Rim Region, Queensland, Australia.
 It was designed in 1908 by Robin Dods and built by Warren and Morgan from 1908 to 1909.
 It was added to the Queensland Heritage Register on 9 August 2013.
+The large timber homestead was built for pastoralist and businessman De Burgh Bannatyne Bentinck Persse.

 History

 Wyambyn (1909), located 6.5 km east of Beaudesert, was designed by eminent architect Robert Smith (Robin) Dods as a large homestead for pastoralist and businessman De Burgh Bannatyne Bentinck Persse.

 Moreton pastoral district, in present-day south-east Queensland, was settled in 1841 as part of the pastoral expansion from the south that had resulted in the occupation of the Darling Downs in 1840.
 Early runs included Nindooinbah and Mundoolun on the Albert River.
 The Moreton and Darling Downs pastoral districts, with sufficient rainfall, nutritious natural pastures and nearby markets, were the most viable of Queensland's pastoral districts.
 Both were opened for selection of small agricultural and pastoral blocks from the 1860s.
 This resulted in the progressive freehold purchase, after resumption, of large pastoral properties, often by their lessees as well as other selectors.

 Early pastoralists in the Beaudesert district, the Collins and the De Burgh Persse families, selected land in this manner.
 The Collins family took up Mundoolun station in the 1840s and became wealthy pastoralists with many properties throughout Queensland including Tamrookum and Nindooinbah near the town of Beaudesert.
 De Burgh Fitzpatrick Persse purchased the nearby Tabragalba station in 1865 and by the late 1880s had freeholded an extensive tract of land.

 Both the De Burgh Persse and Collins families were important in the development of Queensland.
 They were active in public life, serving in the Queensland Parliament and in local government, and held positions on important company boards, many with a pastoral influence.
 The families had mutual interests and, over time, friendship and intermarriage created an interconnected and influential dynastic pastoral empire.

 Wyambyn was built on land selected in Jane Collins' name, approximately halfway between the De Burgh Persse and Collins homesteads.
 The land, comprising 419 acres and 20 perches (169.61 ha), was purchased in June 1908 by De Burgh Persse in anticipation of his marriage to Fannie Martin Collins on 21 April 1909.
 The design of Wyambyn commenced soon after the land purchase, and in July 1908 a tender notice was placed by Dods for its construction; a job won by local builders, Warren and Morgan.